Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 </details>

 By default, the extension module will populate `lineItems` for you but in case you want to define your own values include `lineItems` in your `createSessionRequest`.

+Remind that if line items are not provided in `createSessionRequest`, the returned session ID and session data would not support any payment methods which require line items, such as affirm, klarna, etc.

 ## Step 5: Set up Web Component